 Ask about available discounts: The following are discounts most insurance companies offer and may be available to you:

 If you provide false or misleading information to the insurance company, the company may cancel your policy or increase your premium based on the actual information.
+There was a recent medical payment coverage change that you should be aware of also.
 When you Purchase your Policy:

-The Rector Law Firm offers free consultations.
+Rector Stuzynski LLC offers free consultations.
 We’ll answer your questions, and let you know if you have a case.
 Our office is committed to providing the best legal service available.
-Our attorneys are natives of Colorado and have over 75 years of combined experience dealing with insurance companies, and representing victims of personal injuries.
+Our Colorado bad faith insurance attorneys are natives of Colorado and have over 75 years of combined experience dealing with insurance companies, and representing victims of personal injuries.
 Call (719) 578-1106 or fill out the contact form on our website.